Clustered Graph Matching for Label Recovery and Graph Classification: Conclusion and discussion

 Our proposed matching algorithm is a compromise between these two extremes.
 Our ``clustered matching" involves matching the out-of-sample graph individually to each class's average and labeling it via the matching result with smallest loss function.
 A consequence of our theory is that given high enough fidelity classes, under mild model conditions the clustered matching will recover the right cluster and the right alignment with high probability.
 We also used both simulated as well as real world data to demonstrate the validity of the proposed algorithm as well as the advantage of clustered matching compared to the fine-grain and coarse-grain strategies outlined in Section \ref{sec:problem_form}.

 We also proposed the following possible extension and questions.
-The first extension is to relate this work to the phantom alignment strength conjecture proposed by Fishkind et. al. in \cite{fishkind2021phantom}.
-In particular, our result in Erd\H os-R\'enyi model simulation part showed matching objective functions similar to the ``hockey stick" matchability plots in their paper.
-Both our work and that in \cite{fishkind2021phantom} deal with edgewise correlations, and we are working to unify our results and use some of our results and computations to support the backbones of the phantom alignment strength conjecture, and find some explanation or causation of the ``hockey sticks" matchability plots.
-In turn, we will be able to propose more precise conditions on when our three fore-mentioned matching algorithms will behave similarly and when they will differ significantly.
+While we consider matching here to the usual sample average, there are a number of different notions of network means we could consider aligning to (e.g., Frechet means \cite{kolaczyk1,kolaczyk2020averages} or smoothed means \cite{tang2018connectome}).
+We next seek to relate this work to the phantom alignment strength conjecture proposed by Fishkind et. al. in \cite{fishkind2021phantom}.
+In particular, our result in the Erd\H os-R\'enyi model simulations (Fig. \ref{fig:er2}) showed matching objective functions similar to the ``hockey stick" matchability plots in \cite{fishkind2021phantom}.
+Both our work and that in \cite{fishkind2021phantom} deal with edge-wise correlations, and we are working to unify our results and use our results and computations to support the foundation of the phantom alignment strength conjecture, ideally finding explanation or causation for the ``hockey sticks" matchability plots.
+We would then be able to propose more precise conditions on when our three fore-mentioned matching strategies will behave similarly and when they will differ significantly.

 Another important issue we want to explore is the edge-wise matchability of the out-of-sample graph.
 In particular, standing on a single edge level, it is hard to predict if the matching is exact for both clustered matching and fine matching.
 We want to find conditions or ways to verify if the edge-wise matching is indeed the exact one by looking at the edge mismatch level and finding computationally tractable remedies for misaligned structure.
 Also, as in \cite{wu2021settling}, we want to explore the information theoretic recovery limitations of clustered versus coarse matching as well.